When was the last time you recited the order of the planets of the solar system?

 All done!
 And in order, at that!

-That’s the face of a kid who really thinks he’s accomplished something.
+That’s the face of a kid who knows he’s accomplished something.

-Once we finished labeling them all in order, we switched out the labeled cards for the blank ones and had Pooh recite them in order on his own.
+When we finished labeling them all in order, we had he recite them in order on his own.
 Once he remembered My Very Eager Mother Just Served Us Nachos, he was good.

 This was definitely a fun way to learn about the planets of the solar system!